Simplified Coverage

 Common challenges for commercial real estate firm businesses and how final expense can help.

-Key person dependency on brokers with institutional relationships
+Key person dependency on principal brokers who personally hold institutional client relationships, REIT accounts, and developer relationships

 Final Expense provides permanent coverage on key individuals, ensuring the business is protected for the long term.
 Cash value builds a balance-sheet asset that strengthens the business financially.
 Guarantees are backed by the financial strength and claims-paying ability of the issuing insurance carrier.